Physical Therapy (DPT)

 The PCOM Department of Physical Therapy will be recognized for its:

-• State-of-the-art learning environment that offers the opportunity for students to learn “whole person” patient management through inter-professional collaboration, development and intellectual growth, as well as hands-on experiences.
+• State-of-the-art learning environment that offers students the opportunity to learn “whole person” patient management through interprofessional collaboration, development, and intellectual growth, as well as hands-on experiences.

-• Educational advancement for faculty, students and clinicians to promote development of exceptional healthcare professionals who are committed to life-long learning and engagement in the profession of physical therapy.
+• Educational advancement for faculty, students, and clinicians to promote the development of exceptional healthcare professionals who are committed to life-long learning and engagement in the profession of physical therapy.

 Physical Therapy Philosophy

-The International Classification of Functioning, Disability, and Health (ICF) provides the basic framework for organizing the curriculum.
-This framework was chosen because of its emphasis on the individual client as the focus of health care and its consistency with osteopathic philosophy, which emphasizes management of the “whole person” and recognizes the unity of body systems.
-This is consistent with the program’s belief that physical therapists are experts in movement and use their skills to restore, maintain, and promote optimal movement and function.
-As such, physical therapists function interdependently in a variety of settings and use theory and established scientific evidence as the foundation upon which they address the needs of the “whole person” (physical, psychological, spiritual, and socio-economic).
-The curriculum is also founded on the belief that optimal physical therapy is provided in a client-focused environment in which the therapist assumes various roles, including educator, consultant, and advocate.
+The International Classification of Functioning, Disability, and Health (ICF) provides the framework for organizing the curriculum.
+This framework was selected for its emphasis on the individual client as the focus of health care and its alignment with osteopathic philosophy, which emphasizes management of the “whole person” and recognizes the unity of body systems.
+This approach is consistent with the program’s belief that physical therapists are experts in movement who restore, maintain, and promote optimal movement and function.
+Physical therapists function interdependently in a variety of settings and use theory and established scientific evidence to address the needs of the “whole person” (physical, psychological, spiritual, and socio-economic).
+The curriculum also reflects the belief that optimal physical therapy is delivered in a client-focused environment, where the therapist assumes multiple roles, including educator, consultant, and advocate.

 The organization of the curriculum is based on the assumption that understanding and responding to the effects of health conditions begins with knowledge of good health.
-The implication is that practitioners need a firm foundation in “typical or usual" human development in order to recognize and assist clients in managing impairments and deficits in activities and participation.
+Practitioners require a firm foundation in “typical” or “usual” human development to recognize and assist clients in managing impairments and deficits in activity and participation.

-The curriculum model is best described as hybrid, incorporating elements of traditional methods, case- based and systems-based approaches.
-The curriculum model is “wrapped” in an envelope made up of four themes that is emphasized throughout the program: Critical Thinking, Evidence-Based Practice, Professional Engagement, and Lifespan Development.
-In the early stages, the instruction focuses on building foundational knowledge of human body structure and function across the lifespan and includes content from both the Basic/Foundational sciences and the Clinical/Physical Therapy sciences.
-As the student develops an understanding of “typical" structure and function, the emphasis begins to shift to health conditions commonly seen in physical therapy across the lifespan, focusing on addressing impairments and activity and participation limitations/restrictions.
-All components of the patient/client practice management model are addressed in courses that are case-based and systems-based.
+The curriculum model incorporates elements of traditional, case-based, and systems-based approaches.
+Four themes are emphasized throughout the program: Critical Thinking, Evidence-Based Practice, Professional Engagement, and Lifespan Development.
+Early instruction focuses on foundational knowledge of human structure and function across the lifespan and draws on both the basic/foundational sciences and clinical/physical therapy sciences.
+As students develop an understanding of “typical” structure and function, the emphasis shifts to health conditions commonly encountered in physical therapy, with a focus on impairments and limitations or restrictions in activity and participation.

 Each course is assigned to one of five content areas: Basic/Foundational Sciences, Clinical/Physical Therapy Sciences, Evidence-Based Practice, Professional Engagement, and Clinical Experiences.
-The following provides course information on course sequencing and course descriptions as related to assigned content areas.
+The following section provides course sequencing and descriptions related to these content areas.

-1. Provide a professional education that will prepare individuals for entry into the practice of physical therapy.
+1. Provide professional education that prepares individuals for entry into the practice of physical therapy.

 2. Promote the development of professional core values and behaviors.